Rigdon/chipmunk/README.md

 ##### A very small and simple usage mechanism for Python threadlocals.

-This is an abstraction on type of `threading.local` that attempts to simply usage a bit and combat some the common problem of accidentally overwriting values that may have been added by other portions of code.
+This is an abstraction on type of `threading.local` that attempts to simply usage a bit and combat the common problem of accidentally overwriting values that may have been added by other portions of code.
 It also implements the `in` operator to test for inclusion and the bool() method to test whether the Chipmunk is holding anything.